 Standing for long periods of time was very difficult and walking was a slow procedure.
 I tried going to class for the first time and I found sitting very difficult and uncomfortable – I would come home and lay in bed for the rest of the day as I was so exhausted from that minimal activity.
 I still felt pain and was still a little bloated/swollen.
 I was so exhausted during this period that I was not myself during the times I had to be out or in class – I was grumpy and irritable and had little patience.
 I was so uncomfortable and tired and had no motivation to be involved with anything at this point.

 FIRST PERIOD AFTER SURGERY

 The first time I got my period after surgery, I was so upset because for the first time I was starting to feel a tiny bit better – then my period knocked me out for a week.
-Expect a very heavy flow with lots of clots (TMI I know…but apparently it is normal).
+Expect a very heavy flow with lots of clots (apparently that is normal).
 It was very painful, and the pain actually spread into my hips, thighs, abdomen and chest.
 The first 2 days I actually could not go to school.
 It lasted 9 days and I spent most of it lying in bed with a hot pack and extra-strength Tylenol.

 3 MONTHS AFTER SURGERY